 Using data to inform your betting

-Below is data from the past three Premier League seasons which shows the average points per game (PPG) picked up by each team and the league table after six games.
+Below is data from the past four Premier League seasons which shows the average points per game (PPG) picked up by each team and the league table after six games.
 This is then compared to the teams’ PPG at the end of the season (38 games) and the final league table.

 2016/17 Premier League Season